 The presenters are Brandon Westover, MD, PhD from Beacon Biosignals and Dona Murphey MD, PhD.

 Dr. Westover is a board-certified Clinical Neurologist also practicing at Massachusetts General Hospital, where he directs the MGH Critical Care Monitoring Services and the MGH Clinical Data Animation Center.

-Dr. Murphey completed her training including a fellowship in Clinical Neurophysiology at Baylor College of Medicine and is the Medical and Scientific Director for Clinical Trials at CortiCare. https://youtu.be/XFXLsXZVfWg
+Dr. Murphey completed her training including a fellowship in Clinical Neurophysiology at Baylor College of Medicine and was the former Medical and Scientific Director for Clinical Trials at CortiCare.

 To View this Webinar Click Here: https://youtu.be/XFXLsXZVfWg